About the Program

 Our flexible, online M.S.Ed. in Literacy Education can be completed full or part time.
 Choose from two options: Birth-Grade 6 or Grades 5-12.
 Graduates receive a master's in education and meet the educational requirements to receive professional teaching certification in New York State.
 If you already have a master’s in education and you're interested in getting certified in Literacy Education, you may be able to do so by taking only a few graduate courses.

-You may begin either program in the fall, spring, or summer terms.
+You can begin the program in the fall, spring or summer.

-- Spring term – Apply by November 1
+- Spring entry term (part time only): November 1

 SUNY Oneonta has a strong track record of training teachers at both the undergraduate and graduate levels, and we were the first college in New York State to offer an online literacy education program.